idris-lang/Idris2/docs/source/tutorial/typesfuns.rst

 Records
 -------

-*Records* are data types which collect several values (the record's *fields*) together.
+*Records* are data types that collect several values (the record's *fields*) together.
 Idris provides syntax for defining records and automatically generating field access and update functions.
-Unlike the syntax used for data structures, records in Idris follow a different syntax to that seen with Haskell.
+Unlike the syntax used for data structures, records in Idris follow a different syntax from that seen in Haskell.
 For example, we can represent a person’s name and age in a record:

 .. code-block:: idris